XlinCLab/multimodal-yolo/README.md

 # Running model components
 ## Video frames extraction
-The Python frame extraction module is used after you have created the `frame_numbers_corrected_with_tokens.csv` file with the aggregated data on all points of interest that you have in the experiment.
-Initially, these are moments of the target object onset pronounced by the director.
+The [Python frame extraction module](./extract_video_frames.py) is intended to be used after running the [main `multimodal` pipeline's first component](https://github.com/XlinCLab/multimodal?tab=readme-ov-file#part-1-data-preprocessing-identification-of-relevant-time-windows-and-optimal-video-frame-selection) and having generated a `frame_numbers_corrected_with_tokens.csv` file with aggregated data on all timepoints of interest.
+Typically, these are the timepoints corresponding with the onset of a target object's name pronounced by the "Director".
+(For more background, see main project's README [here](https://github.com/XlinCLab/multimodal/blob/main/README.md).)

 Once this file is ready, pass its path as the `--input_csv` input argument to `extract_video_frames.py`, e.g.
 ```bash